Hey, ya really bustin' ma balls here!

 Following his deplatforming from social media, Donald Trump's bestie, Florida Governor Ron DeSantis, has signed a bill to penalise technology companies that deplatform politicians.
 This legislation is, apparently,(more…)

 for everyday Floridians.
 As long as they're politicians, presumably.

 - 5 May 2021

-Sarah Hewitt-Clarkson, head teacher at Anderton Park primary school, is instilling a nice little Orwellian ethic in her pupils.
+Sarah Hewitt-Clarkson, head teacher at Anderton Park primary school, is instilling her pupils with a nice little Orwellian ethic.
 Children have been taught to call out sexist language and even to identify sexist stereotypes in books and worksheets.
 And the(more…)

 programmingtraining starts at the age of three years in the nursery school.

 In the same interview in which he announced his surgical(more…)